 Values / range Valid rule name.
-For reference, valid rule names can be found in

-InventorySettings.xml by searching for the Id attribute of the RecognitionRule
+For reference, valid rule names can be found in InventorySettings.xml by searching for the Id attribute of the RecognitionRule XML element.

-XML element.

 Default value There is no default.
 You must specify a rule name as a value.
-When neither of --- ------------ to execute all the scripts in InventorySettings.xml (assuming
+When neither of ExcludeLocalScriptRule or IncludeLocalScriptRule is specified, the default is to execute all the scripts in InventorySettings.xml (assuming PerformLocalScripting is true).
+Example values OracleCPURule This rule controls the collection of Oracle hardware inventory.
+OracleRule This rule controls the collection of Oracle Database inventory.

-${\tt ExcludeLocalScriptRule\ or\ IncludeLocalScriptRule\ is\ specified,\ the\ default\ is}$

-PerformLocalScripting is true).

-OracleCPURule

-This rule controls the collection of Oracle hardware inventory.

-OracleRule

-This rule controls the collection of Oracle Database inventory.

-Tool ndtrack

--o ExcludeLocalScriptRule="OracleCPURule"

-To exclude more than one rule, use a comma-delimited list:
+Tool ndtrack Example -o ExcludeLocalScriptRule="OracleCPURule" To exclude more than one rule, use a comma-delimited list: -o ExcludeLocalScriptRule="OracleCPURule,OracleRule,AdditionalRule"

-ExcludeLocalScriptRule="OracleCPURule,OracleRule,AdditionalRule"